SolidHal/PrawnOS/README.md

 `make filesystem` builds the -BASE filesystem image with no kernel

+`make image` builds the kernel, builds the filesystem if a -BASE image doesn't exist, and combines the two into a new PrawnOS.img using kernel_inject

 `make kernel_inject` Injects a newly built kernel into a previously build PrawnOS.img located in the root of the checkout.
-Usually, this will be a copy of the -BASE image made by make filesystem
+Usually, this will be a copy of the -BASE image made by make filesystem.
+Only use this if you already have a built kernel and filesystem -BASE image.

 You can use the environment variable `PRAWNOS_DEBOOTSTRAP_MIRROR` to use a non-default Debian mirror with debootstrap.
 For example, to use [Debian's Tor onion service mirror](https://onion.debian.org/) with debootstrap, you can build with `sudo PRAWNOS_DEBOOTSTRAP_MIRROR=http://vwakviie2ienjx6t.onion/debian make image`.